freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 ===========================

 The VoiceOver cursor can be moved by pressing the :kbd:`VO` key in conjunction with the arrow keys.
-Typically, moving to the right with :kbd:`VO + →` progresses through the screen content, while moving to the left with :kbd:`VO + ←` allows for revisiting previous content.
+Typically, moving to the right with :kbd:`VO+→` progresses through the screen content, while moving to the left with :kbd:`VO+←` allows for revisiting previous content.

 As mentioned, the location of the VoiceOver cursor determines what is targeted for operations.
-For instance, if the VoiceOver cursor is on a link, pressing :kbd:`VO + Spc` achieves the same result as clicking that link.
+For instance, if the VoiceOver cursor is on a link, pressing :kbd:`VO+Space` achieves the same result as clicking that link.
 If the VoiceOver cursor is over an operable item, detailed instructions on how to operate it will be read aloud after a short pause.

 Pressing the arrow keys without the :kbd:`VO` key moves the cursor as it would without VoiceOver activated, shifting the keyboard focus accordingly.